10 Best Ski Boots For Women In 2023

 Another thing to check is the width of the footbed, called a last in ski terminology.
 Most ski boots for women use a last in the range of 95-103 mm.

-Soft Flex or Hard Flex?
+Soft Flex Or Hard Flex?

 The flex rating is very important when choosing the right boot for you.
 Flex is a measure of how stiff a ski boot is.
 The stiffness is necessary to support your weight but if a boot is too stiff, it can be difficult to adjust your body position as you ski.